Tony Franklin (kicker)

-Anthony Ray Franklin (born November 18, 1956 in Big Spring, Texas) is a former National Football League football kicker in the National Football League between 1979 and 1988 for the Philadelphia Eagles, the New England Patriots, and the Miami Dolphins.
-Franklin was best known for his barefoot kicking style, which led to his nickname "The Barefoot Kicker".
-He played college football at Texas A&M.
+Anthony Ray Franklin (born November 18, 1956) is an American former professional football player who was a kicker in the National Football League (NFL) from 1979 to 1988 for the Philadelphia Eagles, the New England Patriots, and the Miami Dolphins.
+Franklin was best known for his barefoot kicking style, which led to his nickname "the Barefoot Kicker".
+He played college football for the Texas A&M Aggies.

 College career

 While also offered scholarships at New Mexico State and Texas Christian University, Franklin accepted the “full ride” college football scholarship offered by Head Coach Emory Bellard at Texas A&M University.

-He set the record for the longest field goal in modern college football history when he made a kick of 65 yards on October 16, 1976 against Baylor.
+He set the record for the longest field goal in modern college football history when he made a kick of 65 yards on October 16, 1976, against Baylor.
 For a brief period, this was tied for the overall record for all of American college football with J. T. Haxall of Princeton University, having made a 65-yard kick in 1882, but it did not last as Ove Johansson of Abilene Christian University, which at the time was a member of National Association of Intercollegiate Athletics (NAIA), made a 69-yard field goal on the same day.
 Franklin's NCAA record only lasted until 1977, when both Russell Erxleben and Steve Little made 67-yard field goals, and he has since been passed by two other men and tied by Martín Gramática.
 However, Franklin set a record by kicking a 64-yard field goal in the same game, which made him the only kicker in NCAA history to connect on two field goals of sixty or more yards in the same game.

 Franklin finished his collegiate career breaking 18 NCAA records at the time, including most career field goals (56), career kick scoring (291 points), most field goals of 50 yards or longer in a career (16), most field goals made in a three-year career (45) and longest average for field goals made in a career (39.5 yards).
 He was a consensus All-American pick as a sophomore in 1976 and earned All-American honors again as a senior in 1978.
 He was a Second-team All-America selection as a junior, in 1977.

 He is listed as a "Legend of the Sun Bowl" by the Sun Bowl Association for his 63-yard field goal against Florida in the January 1977 Sun Bowl.
 He is also a member of the Sun Bowl's 75th Anniversary All-Sun Bowl Team.